benbalter/jekyll-auth/readme.md

 #### The Git Way

-The fastest way to add Jekyll Auth to your site is to run the following command from your project directory (assuming it's already in Git):
+The fastest way (although potentially slightly more complex) to add Jekyll Auth to your site is to run the following command from your project directory (assuming it's already in Git):

 ```
-git remote add jekyll-auth https://github.com/benbalter/jekyll-auth && git pull -s ours jekyll-auth master
+git remote add jekyll-auth https://github.com/benbalter/jekyll-auth && git pull jekyll-auth master
 ```
 ### Configuring Heroku